Department for Work and Pensions (DWP) records

 Why is this information useful?

 For many years we have been collecting information on your economic circumstances.
-The information you have provided has allowed researchers to examine a whole range of issues like the financial benefits of education and training, the importance of early childhood circumstances on adult income and social mobility which is the extent to which people’s social class or economic status changes between childhood and adulthood.
+The information you have provided has allowed researchers to examine a whole range of issues like the financial benefits of education and training, as well as the importance of early childhood circumstances on adult income and social mobility (the extent to which people’s social class or economic status changes between childhood and adulthood).

 Over the years, collecting information about sources of income has become increasingly complex, particularly since the widespread introduction of in work benefits and tax credits and changes in eligibility to different benefits and welfare to work programs.